vision4j/vision4j-collection/README.md

 #### GRPC classifier

-Delegates to another classifier (in another languages) through GRPC call
+Delegates to another classifier (in another languages) through GRPC call.

 To use this implementation in your project, add the dependency:
 ```xml